norcams/iaas/docs/team/operations/local-repo.rst

   snapshotting.
 Only accessible from NREC allocated IP ranges (incl. user instances)!
 * **nonfree/yum-nonfree** RPM repository.
 No versioning, mirroring or snapshotting.
 Only accessible from login and proxy-nodes!
+Available for *el7* and *el8*.
 * **gem**: Local Ruby Gem distribution.
 No metadata, versioning, mirroring or snapshotting.
 * **ports**: For FreeBSD packages.
 No metadata, versioning, mirroring or